Ghana: Be Bold to Communicate Challenges Facing Nation to Citizenry - MMDCEs Advised

 Dr Letsa called for collaboration between the Municipal and District Chief Executives (MDCEs) and PMs in the region in the performance of their roles to facilitate rapid growth and development and also galvanise all resources available to champion the hopes and aspirations of the people.

-He lamented over the negative impact of COVID-19 pandemic on the economy aggravated by the Russia invasion of Ukraine had affected inversely balance of payment situation, exchange rate regime, supply and demand of food as well as gas and oil products.
+He lamented over the negative impact of COVID-19 pandemic on the economy aggravated by the Russia invasion of Ukraine and how it had affected inversely balance of payment situation, exchange rate regime, supply and demand of food as well as gas and oil products.

 "The situation has negatively affected the financial resources available to the Assemblies towards progress, growth and development and there are efforts by the government to restore the country on the path of sustained growth for the benefit of all," Dr Letsa decried.